Contents

 🌱 Taxonomy and origin

-Botanically, forget-me-nots belong to the genus Myosotis in the borage family (Boraginaceae).
-The genus name comes from the Greek “myosotis,” meaning “mouse ear,” referring to the plant’s small, fuzzy leaves.
-There are dozens of Myosotis species worldwide, ranging from annuals to perennials.
-The common garden forget-me-not (Myosotis sylvatica, also called woodland forget-me-not) originated in the temperate woodlands of Europe and Asia.
-It was introduced to North America and other regions where it now grows in gardens and sometimes in the wild.
-In fact, forget-me-nots have naturalized in parts of the United States and Canada, often appearing along shaded streams and forest edges.
-Another notable species is the alpine forget-me-not (Myosotis alpestris), a tiny wild form that is the state flower of Alaska.
-Over time, these flowers have been woven into folklore-according to legend, the name “forget-me-not” comes from a medieval tale symbolizing faithful love and remembrance.
+Forget-me-nots belong to the genus Myosotis in the borage family (Boraginaceae).
+The name comes from the Greek “myosotis,” meaning “mouse ear,” a nod to the plant’s small, fuzzy leaves.
+There are many Myosotis species worldwide, including annuals, biennials, and short-lived perennials.
+The common garden forget-me-not (Myosotis sylvatica, often called woodland forget-me-not) comes from temperate woodlands of Europe and Asia.
+It has been introduced to other regions and can naturalize in moist, shaded places such as stream edges and forest margins.
+Another well-known species is alpine forget-me-not (Myosotis alpestris), the state flower of Alaska.
+The common name “forget-me-not” is also tied to an old European legend about faithful love and remembrance.

 🌸 Bloom time